MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-8.3.0/upcoming-breaking-changes.md

 ### `Install-AzAksCliTool`

-- Cmdlet breaking-change will happen to all parameter set The cmdlet 'Install-AzAksCliTool' is replacing this cmdlet.
+- Cmdlet breaking-change will happen to all parameter set.
+  The cmdlet 'Install-AzAksCliTool' is replacing this cmdlet.
   - This change will take effect on '10/12/2022'
   - The change is expected to take effect from the version : '9.0.0'